tidy-finance/website/docs/50_parametric_portfolio_policies.md

 # Parametric portfolio policies

 In this chapter, we introduce different portfolio performance measures to evaluate and compare portfolio allocation strategies.
 For this purpose, we introduce a direct way to estimate optimal portfolio weights when stock characteristics are related to a stock's expected return, variance, and covariance with other stocks.
 We parameterize weights as a function of the characteristics such that we maximize the expected utility.
-This approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by [@Brandt2009].
+This approach is feasible for large portfolio dimensions (such as the entire CRSP universe) and has been proposed by @Brandt2009.

 ## Data preparation

 To get started, we load the required packages alongside the monthly CRSP file, which forms our investment universe.
+We load the data from our `SQLite`-database introduced in our chapter on *"Accessing & managing financial data"*

 ```r